MarcL/marclittlemore.com/src/posts/2021-01-17-gain-confidence-in-public-speaking.md

 The sort of shy where I'd blush bright red if somebody I didn't know talked to me.

-The sort of shy where I'd blush bright red if I did know them too!
+The sort of shy where I'd blush bright red if I knew them too!

 <div class="mw6 center pv2 pv4-ns">
 {% include partials/giphyEmbed.html, id: "OpfkuToK5gSHK" %}